-It is a self-learning technique, usually offline/online, involving interaction of the student with programmed instructional materials.
-Computer-assisted instruction (CAI) is an interactive and the second se instructional technique whereby a computer is used to present the instructional material andmonitor the learning that takes place.
+It is a self-learning technique, usually offline/online, involving interaction of the student with program medin struction almaterials.
+Computer-assisted in struction (CAI) is an interactive instructional technique whereby a computer is used to present the instructional material andmonitor the learning that takes place.
 CAI uses a combination of text, graphics, sound and videoin enhancing the learning process.
 The computer has many purposes in the classroom, and it canbe utilized to help a student in all areas of the curriculum.
-Hence CAI refers to the use of thecomputer as a tool to facilitate and improve instruction.
-CAI programs use tutorials, drill andpractice, simulation, and problem solving approaches to present topics, and they test the student'sunderstanding.
+Hence CAI refers to the use of the computer as a tool to facilitate and improve instruction.
+CAI programs use tutorials, drill and practice, simulation, and problem solving approaches to present topics, and they test the student's understanding.

 computer-assisted instruction (CAI), a program of instructional material presented by means of acomputer or computer systems.
 CAI, as the name suggests, is the use of a computer to provide instruction.
 The format can be from a simple program to teach typing to a complex system that uses the latest technology to teach new keyhole surgery techniques.
-CAI draws on knowledge from the fields of learning, cognition, Human Computer Interaction (HCI) amongstothers.
+CAI draws on knowledge from the fields of learning, cognition, Human Computer Interaction (HCI) amongs to the results of the computer interaction (HCI) amongs to the computer int

-Itfacilitateinstructional procedure withfollowing features
+Itfacilitateinstructional procedurewithfollowing features